 If a member of staff believes that they may have been discriminated against, they will be encouraged to raise the matter through the school's Grievance Policy.
-If they believe that they may have been subject to harassment, they will be encouraged to raise the matter with their line manager and/or the head of HR.
+If they believe that they may have been subject to harassment, they will be encouraged to raise the matter with the headteacher..